Corona kills 65 countrywide

 Sixty-five corona patients died during the 24 hours out of which 59 were under treatment in hospitals and six in their respective quarantines or homes, according to the latest update issued by the National command and Operation Centre (NCOC).

-Most deaths occurred in Sindh followed by Punjab.
-Out of a total 65 patients who died, 26 were on the ventilator.
+Out of total 65 patients who died, 26 were on the ventilator.

 There were 3,187 infected patients under treatment in critical condition with 70 of them admitted during the 24 hours in various COVID dedicated healthcare facilities of the country.